Heartfield Studio Author

 The International Musical Event One Hand!

-Because I’m always looking for ways to increase the reputation and renown of my grandfather, I wanted to write songs for a multimedia event to showcase my grandfather’s cinematic life.
+Because I’m always looking for ways to increase my grandfather’s reputation and renown, I wanted to write songs for a multimedia musical event showcasing my grandfather’s cinematic life.
 I’m so grateful for the reaction and participation of world-class musical talent.
 One Hand! is almost complete.
 I’ll announce on social media when selections From The Upcoming International Event One Hand! appear in the Heartfield Studio music section.

 The John Heartfield Exhibition Curator